 Following prosecution in 2010/2011 seven of the senior managers and directors faced charges as a result of a fatal accident and three directors were disqualified for between four and five years under the Company Directors Disqualification Act 1986.

 The findings highlighted the increasing need for senior managers and directors to take their responsibilities regarding health & safety seriously.
-IOSH Safety for Senior Executives covers the Health and Safety at Work Act 1974, the Corporate Manslaughter Act 2007 and the cost of accidents at work.
+IOSH Safety for Executives & Directors covers the Health and Safety at Work Act 1974, the Corporate Manslaughter Act 2007 and the cost of accidents at work.

 * The HSE cautions that this data has not been validated and may not be completely accurate.